🐾 UK Pet Passport | Updated July 2026

 EU passports gone

-Since April 2026, even pre-Brexit EU pet passports no longer work for UK residents travelling to the EU.
+Since April 2026, pre-Brexit EU pet passports no longer work for UK residents.

 How do UK pet owners get to Europe?